tellowkrinkle/ponscripter-fork/README.md

 would be nothing here.

-The version of ONScripter taken as a base also includes notable contributions from Chendo (original English support) and insani (further enhancements).
+The version of ONScripter taken as a base also includes notable contributions from Chendo (original English support), insani (further enhancements) and The Witch Hunt.

 The following people (in alphabetical order) have contributed noteworthy patches and bug reports that have enhanced Ponscripter:

 * Agilis
+* chronotrig
 * Daniel Oaks
 * Euank
+* Klashikari
 * Mion of Sonozaki Futago-tachi
 * Roine Gustafsson
 * Roto